-- ✓ hold a current and valid driver's licence (for the class of vehicle in which you are teaching someone how to drive) for at least four years and carry it with you

-- ⊘ sit in the front passenger seat

-- (front and back)

-- ✓ stay alert; stay off your mobile phone
+- hold a current and valid driver's licence (for the class of vehicle in which you are teaching someone how to drive) for at least four years and carry it with you - sit in the front passenger seat - ensure the vehicle you are supervising in is licenced, roadworthy and has L plates displayed at all times (front and back) - stay alert; stay off your mobile phone - ont have a blood alcohol content of, or above, 0.05 or be drinking a beverage containing alcohol when supervising.

-- supervising.
 If you are subject to a zero BAC limit when driving, you will also be subject to a zero BAC when supervising a learner driver.